 Families perform spring cleaning around the house and get busy adorning the space with festive decorations.
 Red is the dominating color during the festival, as it is considered auspicious.
 So, you’d find red lanterns and posters in every shop and household.

 Red Spring Festival couplets are pasted at entrances as a sign of good luck in the coming year.
 You’d also find ‘Fu’ character pictures and red window paper-cuts amidst the decorations as a sign of prosperity.
-2024, being the year of the Dragon, many decorations would also feature the animal sign.
+2025, being the year of the Snake, many decorations would also feature the animal sign.

 Family reunion dinner